TLS Key Size: Why Bigger isn't Always Better | Fastly

 By default, the Fastly CDN is configured to use FS when the browser supports it, and customers can ensure FS by requiring connections to use TLS 1.3, the latest version of the protocol, which only permits FS cipher suites, or by requesting a custom TLS configuration.

 The National Institute of Standards and Technology (NIST) periodically publishes recommendations on the use of cryptographic algorithms.
 They define the relative protection provided by different types of algorithms in “bits of security.”
 NIST recommends the use of keys with a minimum strength of 112 bits of security to protect data until 2030, and 128 bits of security thereafter.
 A 2048-bit RSA key provides 112-bit of security.
-Given that TLS certificates are valid for two years maximum (soon to be decreased to one), 2048-bit RSA key length fulfills the NIST recommendation until late in this decade.
+Given that TLS certificates are valid for a maximum of one year, 2048-bit RSA key length fulfills the NIST recommendation until late in this decade.
 In addition, PCI DSS requires the use of “strong cryptography” which is currently defined as RSA 2048-bit or ECC 224-bit (or higher) encryption keys.

 Even if a larger 4096-bit RSA key isn’t necessary, what can it hurt?
 The answer is: performance.
 Longer keys require more computation time on both the server and the client.
 On Fastly servers, we recently measured 2048-bit verification operations running four times faster than 4096-bit RSA key verification.
 When that impact is combined with the additional data that must be transmitted to the client when using a 4096-bit RSA server and intermediate certificate, the impact on performance is small, but material.
 By choosing to use a smaller key each year when renewing a certificate, you can enjoy better performance until it is time to begin using stronger keys.